 There are a few things to know before becoming a real estate agent.
-The first one being you’ve got to get schooling.
-That’s right, in order to become an agent you’ll need to pass a number of required pre-license courses.
+The first one being you can’t get a real estate license simply by passing a test and paying a fee.
+There’s schooling involved if you want to work in real estate.
+In order to become an agent, you’ll need to pass a number of required real estate pre-licensing courses.

-The process of completing the required real estate courses is easier for some than others.
-Here are a few insights that can help things go as smoothly, quickly and cheaply as possible.
+The process of completing the required real estate pre-licensing course is easier for some than others.
+Here’s a rundown of what to know before becoming a real estate agent so the licensing process goes as smoothly, quickly and cheaply as possible.

-2. You Have Options for How, When and Where You Take Pre-License Courses
+2. You Have Options for How, When and Where You Take a Real Estate PreLicense Course

-Many people assume you have to go to a real estate school for pre-license courses.
-Not true.
-Today, hopeful agents have a number of options in terms of how, when and where they take their pre-license courses.
+Many people assume you have to go to a real estate school for pre-license education courses, but that hasn’t been the case for years.
+Today, hopeful real estate agents have a number of options in terms of how, when and where they take their pre-licensing courses.

-AceableAgent TREC-approved mobile-friendly real estate courses are the perfect example.
+AceableAgent's TREC-approved Texas real estate pre-licensing course is the perfect example.
 We’ve turned your mobile device into the classroom with courses that can be taken online at your own pace.
 They’re interactive and you’ll learn everything you would in a traditional course, but you get to choose when and where you do the work.

 3. It Pays to Study

-If you don’t pass your courses or the pre-license exam on the first try, guess what?
+If you don’t pass your courses or the pre-licensing exam on the first try you won’t get a second shot for free.
 You have to pay to take them again.
 Plus, retaking courses and exams adds time to the process.
-Launching a real estate career isn’t cheap so don’t make it more expensive by skimping on the studying.

-4. Pay a Lot of Attention to the Courses on Contracts
+4. Pay a Lot of Attention to Real Estate Pre-licensing Courses on Contracts

 There’s nothing more important than the real estate contract.
 It establishes the parameters for a close and has to be done correctly to protect your client’s best interests.
 You may get lucky and land a deal within days or weeks of getting your license.
 That’s when you’ll be glad you really internalized the sections about executing contracts.

-5. The Courses Don’t End When You Get a License
+5. The Courses Don’t End When You Get a Real Estate License

-There’s a little thing called real estate continuing education.
+In the real estate industry, there’s a little thing called real estate continuing education.
 Agents have to continue educating themselves after getting a license to keep said license.
 Each state has their own continuing education requirements that stipulate which courses need to be taken and when they have to be completed.

-Here in Texas, agents have to complete at least 18 hours of continuing education before their license can be renewed.
+In Texas, for example, agents have to complete at least 18 hours of continuing education before their license can be renewed.
 If you’re a new agent eight of those hours must come from the Legal Update I and Legal Update II courses.